mawills/mcube/client/README.md

 -   Must be able to import whatever cube list CubeTutor can export (.txt, .csv, etc.)
 -   Create 404 page route (that still displays Navigation)
 -   Add "selected" style to Navigation tabs based on the current URL route
+-   Move prettier, @types, and typescript to devDependencies

 Main Features: